 In the last few years, through our five faculties and research centres, we have invested significantly in implementing and boosting our research activities.
 We focus a lot on the training of young researchers.
 Six well-structured PhD programmes enable them to pursue a career in academia.

 Admission to PhD programmes is regulated by a public competition.
-The selection of the applicants is based on their educational and research background, linguistic competence, on written tests and an interview.
+The selection of the applicants is based on their educational and research background, linguistic competence, possibly on written tests, and an interview.

 The courses offered by unibz are full-time PhD programmes.
 The teaching and research plan is well-structured and it involves a research trip abroad of at least three months.
 The minimum length of a doctorate is three years.
 Students can write their PhD dissertations in German, Italian or English.
 Under exceptional circumstances, theses can also be written in other languages.

 For most of our PhDs, unibz funds scholarships of €17,000 per year (including tax).
 For research trips abroad, funding can increase up to 50%.
 Other research activities (conferences, research trips, Summer Schools, etc.) are funded through individually allocated travel bursaries.